erf/error_or/README.md

 Internally, we create a private subclass of `ErrorOr`, either a `_Success` or a `_Failure`, which contains the expected non-null values.

-`ErrorOr` can be used for synchronous functions too - for both Flutter and Dart.
+`ErrorOr` can be used for non-async functions too - for both Flutter and Dart.

 ## Getting started